 While pet owners may love and cherish their pets in a human-like manner, pets are technically considered “property” and, therefore, cannot inherit cash or property after you die.
-However, if you had intended to set aside funds specifically for your pet’s care, there is still an option to ensure that your beloved pets are cared for… create a Pet Trust.
+However, if you had intended to set aside funds specifically for your pet’s care, there is still an option to ensure that your beloved pets are cared for by creating a Pet Trust.

 Before you begin to plan out every detail of your pet’s trust, let’s take a look at the definition of a Human Trust first; a Trust is defined as “a contract that usually sets forth who will manage one’s assets, be in charge of seeing that bills are paid, and how distribution of one’s property is to take place upon death to your beneficiaries.”
 If we apply this to our pet’s, we essentially are creating a detailed care plan on who and how our pets will be cared for if we cannot do so ourselves.

-As you consider the elements of your pet’s trust, one of the biggest decisions is who you will entrust with the care of your precious pet.
-Step #1 to Pet Trust Estate Planning is to “Identify a Caregiver.”
+As you consider the elements of your pet Estate Planning, one of the biggest decisions is who you will entrust with the care of your precious pet.
+The first step to Pet Trust Estate Planning is to “Identify a Caregiver.”
 Remember to discuss your expectations with the assigned caregiver and ensure that you will feel comfortable with the care they will provide to your pet.

-Step #3 is to “Allocate funding for your pet’s care.”
-If your pet is high maintenance and requires pricy care, funding their trust is very important to ensure they have enough funds to maintain their luxurious lifestyle.
+Step three is to “allocate funding for your pet’s care.”
+If your pet is high maintenance and requires expensive care, funding their trust is very important to ensure they have enough funds to maintain their luxurious lifestyle.
 Create an estimate of your pet’s care needs to allow your attorney to determine the necessary funding that should be allocated to your pet’s needs.

 Contact our office to take the first step towards securing the future of your estate.